 Info from BMW:

-BMW Night Vision, part of BMW ConnectedDrive, can see in the dark and warns the driver of any approaching danger that is located outside of the range of the headlights.
+BMW Night Vision, part of BMW ConnectedDrive, can see in the dark and warns the driver … CONTINUED

 BMW has issued a recall for 2010 and 2011 5-series and 5-series GT models for a faulty fuel sensor which may result in inaccurate fuel levels.
 Some of our F10 sedan owners have also been reported being contacted about a fuel sensor recall or having their cars held at VPC for the replacement.
 F10 owners should make sure to check with your dealers.